 Selling and distribution costs of the Group are mainly comprised of marketing expenses such as costs of free tasting, promotion events costs and transportation costs.
-Attributable to the Group's adjustment of marketing promotion strategies and endeavor to control the marketing expenses during the year, the selling and distribution costs decreased from approximately RMB98,543,000 for the last year to approximately RMB84,053,000 for the Reporting Period.
+Attributable to the Group's greater efforts in promoting Summi Orange Juice during the year, the selling and distribution costs increased from approximately RMB84,053,000 for the last year to approximately RMB134,443,000 for the Reporting Period.

-The Group's administrative expenses mainly included general office administrative expenses, salaries, amortisation, etc. The administrative expenses increased by approximately 16.9% from approximately RMB83,108,000 for the last year to approximately RMB97,129,000 for the Reporting Period.
-The increase in administrative expenses are attributable to net loss of exchange of approximately RMB14,279,000.
+The Group's administrative expenses mainly included general office administrative expenses, salaries, amortisation, etc. The administrative expenses decreased from approximately RMB97,129,000 for the last year to approximately RMB76,320,000 for the Reporting Period.